alicht/ruby-classes-intro/README.md

 Classes are the blueprints that define the behavior and information our objects will contain.
 They let us manufacture and instantiate new instances.

-## Before we define a class, let's take a look at how we defined a class in JS
+## Before we define a class in Ruby, let's take a look at how we defined a class in JS
 ```js
 class Pokemon {
   constructor(number, type, fastAttack, chargeAttack, hiddenPower){